nzyoka10/wbcms/README.md

+## WBCMS

-## Water Billing and Customer Management System
+###### **`Water Billing and Customer Management`** (Web-based application)

-- This is a web-based application designed to streamline water usage `tracking`, `billing`, and `customer management` processes.
+- **`WBCMS`** is a robust system designed to facilitate the management of water billing and customer data for utility companies.
-- It allows users to register for water connections, record monthly meter readings, generate bills, process payments, and generate detailed reports.
+- The application automates the entire billing process, from client registration to the generation of detailed reports, making it easier to `manage and track water usage and payments`.

+### Features
+- **Create New Client**: The system supports full CRUD operations, allowing administrators to easily manage client data, including adding, updating, and deleting client records.
+- **Create New Billing**: Users can generate water bills based on client meter readings, with the system automatically calculating total charges to minimize manual errors.
+- **Generate Reports**: Users can create detailed reports that summarize client billing data for a selected month, offering valuable insights into billing trends and aiding in financial analysis.

+### Tools
+- **Backend Development**: The application’s backend is built using **PHP** *`(vanilla)`* to handle logic,
+    - while **MySQL** is used for secure and efficient data storage and retrieval.
+- **Frontend Development**: The frontend interface is developed using HTML, CSS (Bootstrap), and JavaScript, ensuring a responsive and user-friendly experience across different devices and screen sizes.

 <details>
   <summary style="font-weight: bold; font-size: 1.2em; color: red;">Application Screenshots</summary>